haskell/containers/docs/map.rst

 Maps (sometimes referred to as dictionaries in other languages) allow you to store associations between *unique keys* and *values*.
 There are three implementations provided by the ``containers`` package:
-:haddock:`containers/Data.Map.Strict`, :haddock:`Data.Map.Lazy`, and
+:haddock:`containers/Data.Map.Strict`, :haddock:`containers/Data.Map.Lazy`, and
-:haddock:`Data.IntMap`.
+:haddock:`containers/Data.IntMap`.
 You almost never want the lazy version so use ``Data.Map.Strict``, or if your keys are ``Int`` use ``Data.IntMap``; all of these implementations are *immutable*.